fondoger/tailwindcss-utilities/README.md

 [![npm Downloads](https://img.shields.io/npm/dm/tailwindcss-utilities.svg?logo=npm&logoColor=fff)](https://npmcharts.com/compare/tailwindcss-utilities?minimal=true)

-A set of CSS Utility classes generated from tailwindcss.
-Suitable for plain HTML with CSS.
-This only contains pure CSS file, which should be more performant than the JIT version TailwindCSS PlayCDN.
+A pure CSS static file which contains set of CSS Utility classes generated from TailwindCSS.
+It should be more performant than the JIT version TailwindCSS PlayCDN.
+Suitable for old-style plain HTML developers.

-Since it is a plain CSS file, many dynamic features are unavailable.
 If you're looking for a full functional version, please refer to the [Official PlayCDN](https://tailwindcss.com/docs/installation/play-cdn) or [jsDelivr/UNPKG/Npmirror CDN](https://github.com/fondoger/tailwindcss-cdn), which is an in-browser JIT compiler.

 **Usage**